limjiajing123/portfolio_instance_only/README.md

 ### Why MCP instead of context injection?
 Token efficiency and precision.
 Injecting the full portfolio as context on every request wastes tokens.
 MCP lets Gemini fetch only the data relevant to each question — reducing cost and improving answer accuracy.

+### Why RAG as an MCP tool rather than replacing MCP?
+Structured tools stay precise for specific lookups; the RAG tool adds flexibility for open-ended questions.
+Gemini chooses which to call.
+RAG complexity is encapsulated behind the same MCP interface as everything else — the rest of the system doesn't know or care that one tool uses RAG internally.

+### Why hosted RAG services (Cohere + Pinecone)?
+The 1GB EC2 instance can't fit local embedding and reranking models alongside five containers.
+Hosting them externally is the right resource tradeoff for this deployment, and mirrors how production systems separate model serving from application logic.

+### Why answer-style RAG content?
+Source content is phrased the way answers are phrased, not as resume entries — "Jia Jing currently works as..." instead of "Work Experience:".
+This dramatically improved retrieval relevance by matching how questions are actually asked.

 ### Why Redis caching?
 The same question asked twice does not need two LLM calls.
 Redis caches responses with a 1-hour TTL, reducing API costs and improving response latency by approximately 40%.